BernardOrzechowski/cdk_prevent_cfn_output/article/article.md

 Why?
 Because:
 - as soon as it will be imported in other stack it will become a problem
-- it introduces the anti pattern of using cross stack dependencies instead of relying on AWS SSM Parameters.
+- it introduces the anti pattern of using cross-stack dependencies instead of relying on AWS SSM Parameters.

 **The question is**: Can we prevent it from happening?
-If many software developers are contributing to your CDK code, such cross stack reference may slip past code review and become a problem.
+If many software developers are contributing to your CDK code, such cross-stack reference may slip past code review and become a problem.

 In the article below I will find answers to these questions:
-- How to enforce that there are no cross stack references in the code?
+- How to enforce that there are no cross-stack references in the code?
 - What is the CDK Constructs Tree and how it is related to the problem?
 - Can we solve the problem with CDK Aspects?
 - Can we solve the problem with CDK native validation mechanism?